yuniapak/u1_lab_TMDB_API/README.md

 ### Requirements

-- A text input + button for searching OMDB by _movie title_(provided in the starter code.)
+- A text input + button for searching TMDB by _movie title_(provided in the starter code.)
-- Display a list of movies returned by the search api call.
+- Display a list of movies returned by the discover api call.
 At least the movie's title and poster should be visible.
 Feel free to include movie year as well.
 - Incorporate CSS flexbox (and maybe grid?) into your page.

 ### Steps